Supporting Clean Air Choices for North Dakotans

 Renewable-Based Fuels

 North Dakota is uniquely positioned to create more energy than its residents consume.
-Our farm fields can yield millions of gallons of renewable biofuels.
-North Dakota is among the top ten states for renewable electricity.
-Our state has great potential to run heavy-duty vehicles on cleaner-burning gaseous fuels like propane and compressed natural gas.
+Our farm fields can yield millions of gallons of renewable biofuels each year, and North Dakota is among the top ten states for renewable electricity potential.
+Our state also has significant opportunities to use cleaner-burning gaseous fuels like propane and compressed natural gas for heavy-duty vehicles.
 As more North Dakotans adopt these Clean Air Choice® fuels, we can look forward to cleaner air and a healthier environment for all.

 NDCC Resources